 Read more: What is Zero Waste?
 And the Zero Waste Movement All About?

 There are simple ways you spread awareness and inspire others to embark on the zero-waste journey.
 Here are some simple ideas you can implement within your community to get more people involved in zero-waste living and help grow awareness of why zero waste is important.

 Many times, telling people what to do may not be convincing enough.
 Leading by example is a powerful way to influence those around you.

 Start by making little changes and sticking to them.
-For example, you can replace your plastic water bottles with reusable ones.
-Get rid of your paper towels and replace them with reusable cloths.
+For example, you can replace your plastic bottles with reusable water bottles.
+Get rid of your paper towels and replace them with reusable paper towels.
 Ditch single-use items and go for options you can reuse.
 Take a tote bag to the mall instead of using the plastic one.
 Compost all kitchen food scraps and so on.

 By living zero waste, you can prevent the trash from ending up in the landfill and also save money.
 By the end of the month, you can show your family and friends how much you’ve been able to save by going zero-waste.
 This is also a great way to work towards your personal zero-waste goals.

 Local community gardens are cultivated pieces of land owned by a group of people individually or collectively.
 This means that individuals within a community can come together to grow herbs, fruits, and vegetables for their consumption.